RedisLabs/redislabs-docs/content/stack/previous-features/graph/graph-quickstart.md

    {{<image filename="images/ri/icon-workbench.png" width="30px" alt="The Workbench icon">}}{{</image>}}

-1. Enter a RedisGraph query in the text editor.
+1. Enter a graph query in the text editor.

    For example, this query returns all nodes and relationships in the graph: